slgrobotics/robots_bringup/Docs/Ubuntu-RPi/README.md

 **Note:**
 - The cable between M2 Hat and RPi5 is finicky, make sure it is oriented properly and is locked.
 Refer to Amazon pictures.
+- SD card should be removed for RPi to boot from SSD.
+- I've read that older RPi 5 firmware had problems booting from the SSD, but mine did not.
-- RPi5 has a "Power" jumper and Ubuntu 24.04 supports safe shutdown when a button is connected to it.
+- Bonus: RPi5 has a "Power" jumper and Ubuntu 24.04 supports safe shutdown when a button is connected to it.

 Here is how it looks: